-The City published the Notice of Preparation (NOP) of an Environmental Impact Report on the Draft Downtown Oakland Specific Plan on January 4, 2019.
-A scoping session was held before the Landmarks Preservation Advisory Board on February 4, 2019, and the Oakland Planning Commission on February 6, 2019.
+The City published the Notice of Preparation (NOP) on January 4, 2019.
+A scoping session was held before the Landmarks Board on February 4, 2019, and the Oakland Planning Commission on February 6, 2019.
+The scoping comments related to cultural resources that were received were largely focused on preservation and protection of cultural and historic resources, as well as impacts of new development under the Draft Plan on nearby historic resources and districts.
 The NOP and comments that the City received in response to the NOP are included as Appendix B in the Draft EIR, which address all comments received in response to the NOP that are relevant to environmental issues.